mx54039q/mx54039q.github.io/about.md

 ## Publications

 * **Yichen Qian**, Weihong Deng and Jiani Hu, **Task Specific Networks for Identity and Face Variation**, IEEE  International Conference on Automatic Face and Gesture Recognition (FG), 2018.
+* **Yichen Qian**, Weihong Deng and Jiani Hu, **Unsupervised Face Normalization with Extreme Pose and Expression in the Wild**, IEEE  Conference on Computer Vision and Pattern Recognition(CVPR), 2019.

 ## Working Experience